Nootropics and the Word of Wisdom

 In summary, then, the concept of nootropics is consistent with and even implicitly encouraged by the Word of Wisdom.
 And many but not all nootropics are compatible with the Word of Wisdom.
 Keep in mind that it’s always a good idea to consult your physician before and during use of any dietary supplement or drug, nootropic or otherwise.

 By the way, I discourage use of illegal substances, but it’s fun to note that James Talmage, prior to becoming a Mormon apostle, formally experimented with Hashish.
 It sounds to me like he wouldn’t have considered it a nootropic. ;)

-[Thanks for reading!
-You might also like "These 7 Nootropics Are the Real Smart Drugs".]
+If you like these thoughts, you might also like “These 7 Nootropics Are the Real Smart Drugs.”